 Facing attack, the black inhabitants feared leaving the fort would result in being forced back into slavery.
 They vowed instead to fight to the death.
 The battle began on July 27, 1816, but it didn’t last long.
 Although the occupants were well armed, they weren’t very good at firing cannons.
 While the shots from the fort fell harmlessly into the river, a red-hot cannonball from the gunboat hit the powder magazine containing the fort’s ammunition.
 The explosion could be heard 100 miles away in Pensacola, and it pretty much killed all of the fort’s inhabitants.

 The fort was rebuilt in 1818 and renamed after Lt.
 James Gadsden who led the efforts to restore it.
 Fort Gadsden saw use during the Second Seminole War and the Civil War, until 1863 when a malaria outbreak forced Confederate troops to abandon the fort.
 It didn’t take long before the neglected outpost became a memory, a piece of Florida’s past now lost to history and its inconspicuous location.
+Today, the park sits in a remote section of the Florida Panhandle as arguably the state’s most inaccessible historic site.

 LOCATION LOCATION LOCATION